msranjana/X-QrCode-Generator/README.md

 # Twitter QR Code Generator

 A simple web application that generates QR codes for Twitter posts.
 When scanned, these QR codes automatically open Twitter with a pre-formatted tweet ready to be posted.
+PS: This was built during workshop for TechMang25!

 ## Features